-Here's a great salary negotiation tip: Recognize that your future employer isn't looking for the cheapest employee.
+Here's a great tip: Recognize that your future employer isn't looking for the cheapest employee.
 In fact, they are likely looking for someone within a specific pay range.
 Asking for a salary that is too low (or too high) can hurt your chances of getting a job.

 If asking for too little also hurts you, then what should you ask for to play it safe?
 Do some research to decide.
 There are many websites that offer salary data online.
 Some data is by industry and zip code, while other data is by job title and company.